oscal-compass/compliance-trestle/docs/trestle-spec.md

 #### `trestle init`

 This command will create a trestle project in the current directory with necessary directory structure and trestle artefacts.
-For example, if we run `trestle init` in a directory, it will create a directory structure like below for different artefacts as well as initiaze `git` in it:
+For example, if we run `trestle init` in a directory, it will create a directory structure like below for different artefacts:

 ~~~
 .
-├── .git
 ├── .trestle
 ├── dist
 │   ├── catalogs